 Now, I may well be the last person you should heed when it comes to beauty advice.
 When I first became aware of “beauty” as a “thing” age ten, I promptly shaved my eyebrows off to try and get involved.
 Then there was that time in my late teens when I had dreadlocks that I dyed so much that one day they just fell right out of my head.
 And then last week I spent a whole evening out with a bright red chilli tucked between my two front teeth (CHEERS for that, husband.
 Hehe.)
 However, when it comes to questioning those hoodwinky pharmaceuticals, saving money and opting for natural alternatives – and getting away- with it I am a WHIZZ.

 Coconut oil is naturally antibacterial and antifungal as it contains lots of lush caprylic, lauric and myristic acids.
 Yet it is also deeply nourishing and moisturising.
 It is SO good that you can eat it by the spoonful, replacing other cooking oils with it.

-When I get out of the shower I just swipe a dusting of bicarb under my armpits.
+Deodorant When I get out of the shower I just swipe a layer of coconut oil and then a dusting of bicarb under my armpits.
 If you want something less drying just swipe a little coconut oil under there instead.
 If you want to unleash the full power of both of them, mix them together and let it set in a bowl which you can then up turn to make a perfect deoderant like dome.

 What are your thrifty beauty tips and tricks?